vishalbhan/therasuite-app/README.md

   - Ability to add images, like prescriptions or forms

 - FEATURE In-Person:
-  - Add In-person appointments
-  - Therapist needs to have a location set in Settings
   - Map to location / Send reminder & location to Client

 - FIX Invoices - Add a modal to confirm because the invoice can only be sent once, the modal should only show the first time the user is sending an Invoice in the app